Doctoral training and HDR (Habilitation à Diriger des Recherches, or accreditation to supervise research)

 Doctoral schools

-The links with research and the scientific quality of the laboratories, the procedure for recruiting doctoral students and the policy for financing theses, the potential for supervision and the training policy, the partnerships with the socio-economic world and the encouragement of mobility and European and international openness are all determining criteria for the accreditation of doctoral schools.
+Links with research and the scientific quality of laboratories, the doctoral student recruitment process and thesis funding policy, supervisory potential and training policy, partnerships with the socio-economic world, and incentives for mobility and European and international openness are all decisive criteria for the accreditation of doctoral schools.

-The attention given to the implementation of the thesis charter, a real moral contract between the doctoral student, his/her thesis director, the director of the doctoral school and the director of the host laboratory, constitutes a guarantee of quality insofar as it defines the rights and duties of each.
-The preparation of a thesis must be part of a personal and professional project that is clearly defined in its objectives and means.
+The attention paid to implementing the thesis charter, a genuine moral contract between the doctoral student, their thesis supervisor, the director of the doctoral school, and the director of the host laboratory, guarantees quality insofar as it defines the rights and duties of each party.
+Preparing a thesis must be part of a personal and professional project with clearly defined objectives and resources.

 Law and Political Science – ED 461

-The Doctoral School of Law and Political Science is a bi-disciplinary school.
-Scientific activities are carried out in two main areas: law and political science.
-The doctoral school belongs to the Université Sud de France Montpellier - Perpignan doctoral college and completes its training.
+The Doctoral School of Law and Political Science is a dual-discipline school.
+Scientific activities are conducted in two main areas: law and political science.
+The Doctoral School belongs to the Doctoral College of the University of South France Montpellier – Perpignan and complements its programs.

-The doctoral students registered in the School can prepare 4 different doctorates:
+Doctoral students enrolled at the School can prepare for four different doctorates:

-The Doctoral School of Law and Political Science organizes thesis defenses and, in collaboration with the SCUIO-IP, monitors the professional integration of its doctorates.
+The Doctoral School of Law and Political Science organizes thesis defenses and, in collaboration with SCUIO-IP, monitors the professional integration of its PhD graduates.

 Management team